What's really going on behind the scene - our fight for user's privacy

 We don't want to, and we never will.

-We've run into quite a few instances where some legal entity sends us an urgent legal request to handle over information related to xyz person,
+We've run into quite a few instances where some legal entity sends us an urgent legal request to hand over information related to xyz person,

 Which we kindly refused explaining to them that we don't have users and don't (and can't) know anything.